-A general family of RBAC models called RBAC96 was defined by Sandhu et al [SCFY96].
+A general family of RBAC models called RBAC96 was defined by Sandhu et al. [19].
 Figure 1 illustrates the most general model in this family.
-For simplicity we use the term RBAC96 to refer to the family of models as well as its most general member.
+In Fig. 1 a single headed arrow indicates a one to one relationship and a double headed arrow indicates a many to many relationship.
+For simplicity we overload the term RBAC96 to refer to the family of models as well as its most general member.